 To assure a logical or physical decoupling of voice and data network depending on the existing infrastructure a separate IP network or a dedicated VLAN should be used for the OpenScape Cordless IP system internal DECT network.
-The DECT network is the network between the OpenScape Cordless IP Media Gateway (BSIP-IWU) and the DECT base stations.
+The DECT network is the network between the OpenScape Cordless IP Media Gateway (HCIP Media server, HCIP Server, or BSIP-IWU) and the DECT base stations.

 CL-LAN-DECT Protect DECT Network Infrastructure Measures Use separate IP network or VLAN for DECT network (com- munication between DECT base stations).
-References Chapter 4.5.1 "General Network Configuration" in OpenScape Cordless IP Administrator Documentation, [6] in chapter 11 References Needed Access Rights IT service provider / Network administrator Executed Yes: No: Customer Comments / Reasons
+References Chapter 4.5.1 "General Network Configuration" in OpenScape Cordless IP Administrator Documentation, [6] in chapter 12 References Needed Access Rights IT service provider / Network administrator Executed Yes: 🗾 No: 💭 Customer Comments / Reasons

-8.3 LAN Interfaces and Ports - Firewall Concept
+9.3 LAN Interfaces and Ports - Firewall Concept

 Interfaces, which are not used, are deactivated by default and shall not be activated without explicit need.
-The ports used with OpenScape Cordless IP can be found in the addendum (chapter 9.3 Port Table).
+The ports used with OpenScape Cordless IP can be found in the addendum (chapter 10.3 Port Table).
 This information may be used for firewall configuration e.g. for network separation to increase security.

-8.4 VPN connection (IPSec based)
+9.4 VPN connection (IPSec based)